Black Friday 2020 deals bring lowest Apple Watch prices ever

 The 44mm SE also has the same modest price cut right now.
 This model had been seeing discounts as deep as $49, but those have subsided.

-The larger Series 6 was originally only discounted at Target, but Amazon has since matched the price on some colors.
-We're now seeing prices fluctuating wildly between $360 and $409, depending on the model and color.
+The larger Series 6 was originally only discounted at Target, but Amazon has since matched the price on some colors, although it looks like the earlier discounts are no longer available and the best deal will save you only $20.
+This may change as more models come back in stock.

 This 2019 model was technically discontinued with the introduction of the Series 6 in September.
 That said, while it's lacking the blood-oxygen meter, it has the Series 6 ECG and always-on display features, as well as the identical exterior design.
 At $300, it's a good deal if the prices on Series 6 don't drop back down.